 The New York Times called Willie Nile “one of the most gifted singer-songwriters to emerge from the New York scene in years.”
 His album Streets Of New York was hailed as “a platter for the ages” by UNCUT magazine.
 Rolling Stone listed The Innocent Ones as one of the “Top Ten Best Under-The-Radar Albums of 2011” and BBC Radio called it “THE rock ‘n’ roll album of the year.”

-In November 2014 he released a new album of piano-based songs, If I Was A River, to universal critical acclaim.
+In November 2014 he released an album of piano-based songs, If I Was A River, to universal critical acclaim.
 “One of the most brilliant singer-songwriters of the past thirty years” said The New Yorker.
 No Depression raved “Willie Nile’s artistic renaissance continues unabated.”

 Willie has toured across the U.S. with The Who and has sung with Bruce Springsteen and The E Street Band.
 As the induction program from the Buffalo Music Hall of Fame says: “His live performances are legendary.”
-He is currently touring worldwide on the release of his critically acclaimed new album World War Willie which includes Forever Wild recently named “Coolest Song In The World” by Little Stevens Underground Garage.
+He is currently touring worldwide on the release of his critically acclaimed album World War Willie while working on his highly anticipated 11th studio album of Bob Dylan songs set to be released June 23, 2017.